 Starting with SAP Solution Manager release 7.2, the way of using solutions has changed.
 Organizing systems and business processes by means of different solutions is not mandatory anymore.
 Hence Service Level Reporting is also not restricted by any solution boundary anymore with this release.
 Nevertheless, Service Level Report setup stays compatible to the solution documentation approach and supports subdividing your system landscape into an arbitrary amount of coequal solutions.

 Especially for service provider environments or at large customer installations with a high amount of systems it is recommended to make use of the solution documentation to facilitate a clearly arranged SLR setup.
-For details about solution documentation
+More information about solution documentation.

 You can open a customer incident on SAP incident component SV-SMG-MON-SLR.